Proposed collection; comment request.

 II.
 Method of Collection

 The Census Bureau will use mail out/mail back survey forms to collect data.
-We ask respondents to return monthly report forms within 10 days, quarterly report forms within 15 days, and annual report forms within 30 days of the Start Printed Page 10473initial mailing.
+We ask respondents to return monthly report forms within 10 days, quarterly report forms within 15 days, and annual report forms within 30 days of the initial mailing.
 Telephone calls and/or letters encouraging participation will be mailed to respondents who have not responded by the designated time.

 Form Number: See Chart Above.